Lyna Perez Bares Underboob & Cleavage In A Daring Swimsuit While Teasing A Peek Up Her Skirt In Racy Snap

 In a surprising move, the buxom beauty opted not to wear a bikini as she relaxed by the water, but rather a sexy orange one-piece swimsuit from Bella Body that popped against her deep tan.
 Though the choice was slightly more modest for Lyna, the swimwear's scandalous design still made for an eye-popping display of her ample assets that sent temperatures soaring on her page.

-Lyna likely sent temperatures soaring in the marble-patterned number that left little to the imagination.
+Lyna wore a marble-patterned number that left little to the imagination.
 The garment featured a halter-style neckline that wrapped tightly around her neck and crisscrossed over her decolletage, leaving her toned arms and shoulders on display for her fans to admire.
 A large cutout fell in the middle of the piece over her chest and midsection, exposing a serious amount of cleavage and underboob as she worked the lens.
-Fans were also treated to a look at the model’s flat tummy and abs in the shot, much to their delight.
+Fans were also treated to a look at the model's flat tummy and abs in the shot, much to their delight.

 The star added a matching skirt to her look hugged her bombshell curves in all of the right ways.
 The clingy number boasted a daringly short length that made for a slight wardrobe malfunction, as her audience had a clear peek underneath it as she crossed her legs while posing for the snap.
 Fortunately, her swimwear provided enough coverage to her lower half, ensuring that the snap would not violate any of Instagram's strict no-nudity guidelines.